 Feedbacks from WHO and UNICEF safe injection experts obtained in completing the ER indicated that the guidelines reflect best practices but that attention should be given to ensuring their proper application by health care facilities.
 Notwithstanding the availability of health care waste management guidelines, it is apparent that there is considerable scope for adopting more rigorous health care waste management practices in health centers and referral hospitals.
-Although training on health care waste management has been provided to health facility staff throughout the country, there is still uneven application of guidelines regarding proper waste handling and disposal.
-Recommended mitigation measures covering health care waste management is elaborated in section 5.
+Although training on health care waste management has been provided to health facility staff throughout the country, there is still uneven application of guidelines regarding proper waste management is elaborated in section 5.